 This intentionally short phrase does need a little bit of unpacking.
 Science is not just evidence, but also interpretation of that evidence—and many scientists together—a consensus—decide the value of the interpretation.
 However, it is important for people to realize that the system does have inherent problems.
 For example, some scientists fail to distinguish between interpretation of data and speculation about or extrapolation from data (which can be and often is inaccurate).
 Others are so desperate for their papers to fit with the consensus views that they ignore or bury inconsistent data.
 After all, what a scientist reports will affect whether they get grants, tenure and are published.
 Even though most scientists are genuine people sincerely seeking advances in their area of science, they are human: subject to the same temptations, errors in judgment, and even deliberate close-mindedness as the rest of us.

-AITSE is a consortium of scientists, engineers, physicians and professionals from other disciplines working together to improve science education and increase awareness about the need for more scientific integrity.
+AITSE was a consortium of scientists, engineers, physicians and professionals from other disciplines working together to improve science education and increase awareness about the need for more scientific integrity.
 Experience has shown that, for example, companies hiding problems with a medication end up with more financial problems than those who don’t.
 Similarly, students that cheat regularly usually fail in the end.
 Suppressed information seems to find a way of becoming known one way or another.
-Therefore, AITSE’s goal is to offer clear, reliable, and balanced science education with the goal of liberating science and technology from ideology, politics, and the illusion that consensus views are as reliable as many people believe them to be.
-We also seek to advance honest, ethical, and beneficial scientific progress and give people accurate information and the tools to assess scientific claims for themselves.
+Therefore, AITSE’s goal was to offer clear, reliable, and balanced science education with the goal of liberating science and technology from ideology, politics, and the illusion that consensus views are as reliable as many people believe them to be.
+We also sought to advance honest, ethical, and beneficial scientific progress and give people accurate information and the tools to assess scientific claims for themselves.

-American Institute for Technology and Science Education is a national educational nonprofit organization working on behalf of all Americans to reinvigorate both academia and the scientific enterprise with a new sense of responsibility for ensuring that the values like integrity and the freedom to discuss and explore issues are not being compromised.
+American Institute for Technology and Science Education was a national educational organization working on behalf of all Americans to reinvigorate both academia and the scientific enterprise with a new sense of responsibility for ensuring that the values like integrity and the freedom to discuss and explore issues are not being compromised.
 Removing avenues of exploration in science causes us to be sitting ducks for those who would pretend that only certain consensus views point us in the right direction.
 The absence of academic integrity can be a significant source in the creation of dishonest students, who may become dishonest scientists, physicians and engineers.
-Our goal with AITSE is to help reverse this trend by improving science education and increasing scientific integrity at all levels: elementary and high school, college, and industry.
+Our goal with AITSE was to help reverse this trend by improving science education and increasing scientific integrity at all levels: elementary and high school, college, and industry.
 Freedom cannot exist in the absence of choice and choice requires allowing people to explore their options—and being informed about what they are.
 That means educators must be free to teach and scientists must be free to question.

-In December 2004, Dr Crocker, AITSE’s president was disciplined for teaching evolution in a scientifically balanced and impartial manner.
+In December 2004, Dr Crocker was disciplined for teaching evolution in a scientifically balanced and impartial manner.
 In May of 2005 she lost that job and, having been public about her scientific issues with neo-Darwinism, she found herself blacklisted from employment as a researcher or professor and began work in the nonprofit sector.
 Having spent considerable time in scientific research and teaching, Dr. Crocker realized that the root issue undergirding many of our societal problems is lack of scientific integrity.

 Dr. Cocker realized that the robust health, economic success and religious freedom that our nation enjoys are under threat—and lack of good science, based on evidence instead of mere consensus, is a root cause.
 Political, financial, and ideological motivations lead to publication and promotion of inaccurate data, endangering our health and well-being.
 Many Americans are losing confidence in the arrogant claims of so-called “experts.”
 The scientific and technological innovation for which the USA is famous in the global marketplace is being stifled by the currently enforced conformity to scientific consensus.
 Ideologically motivated slanting of presentation of scientific data leads to erroneous and unfounded conclusions about religious questions.